HaraldJoerg/cperl-mode/README.md

    about a dozen bug fixes which have not yet been distributed with Emacs.
 This version now covers Perl syntax up to version 5.38 (in particular, the feature 'class' stuff).
- * The branch 'cperl-mode-emacs-26' was introduced because some changes in the Emacs repository required Emacs 28.
-Since combatibility helpers have now been added to Gnu Emacs, _this branch is now identical to the 'upstream' branch and therefore obsolete._
+ * The branch perl5.39 will be used to develop and test support for Perl syntax of Perl 5.39/5.40.

 ## The Plan